 1. Secured Lines of Credit Usually Have Lower Interest Rates

-Lower risk not only reduces interest rates, as lenders may also offer longer loan repayment terms.
-Again, this is because of the collateral you can offer.
-Lenders will sometimes offer repayment periods up to ten years.
-Since property is often used to back secured loans, lenders can rely on rising property prices to increase the value of the collateral over time.
+Lower risk not only reduces interest rates – lenders may also offer longer loan repayment terms.
+Again, this is because of the collateral you can contribute to secure the line of credit.In some cases, lenders will offer repayment periods of up to ten years.
+Because business property is often used to back secured loans, lenders can rely on rising property prices to increase the collateral’s value over time.

-The benefits that we mentioned above are the result of your loan being secured.
+The benefits mentioned above result from your loan being secured by assets.
 However, this means you’ll need valuable collateral to secure your line of credit.
-Often, this means a home or other piece of valuable property.
-If you lack valuable assets, you’ll struggle to secure the line of credit.
+Often, this means a home or other pieces of valuable property, such as equipment, significant inventory, or invoices.
+If you lack valuable assets like the ones mentioned, you’ll struggle to secure the line of credit.

 2. You Could Lose Your Assets!

 If you default on your business loan, you’ll likely lose the asset tied to your loan.
 Since you agreed to the terms and offered this asset as collateral, you’ll have little to no legal recourse.It’s important to note that you’ll need to be careful whenever you use collateral to secure a line of credit.
 The lender will incur less risk, and they’ll increase concurrently for you.
 When possible, it’s best to use collateral that you can operate your business without in the event it’s seized by your lender.For example, securing your loan with business property and facilities might be better than using your personal home.
 After all, you probably won’t need the business property anymore if you decide to close your business.
 However, whether your business succeeds or fails, you’ll need a roof over your head!